terrynini/CTF-writeup/SECCON-2018-quals/README.md

     SEED -> RegA
 ```

-Indeed, we can find some weird instruction in binary dump:
+Indeed, we can find some weird instructions in binary dump:

 ```
 0000154a <set_random_seed>: